 If you want to start up a charter fishing boat business, you'll need a charter fishing boat licence.
 It's unlawful to carry out a charter fishing boat business without one.

 You can buy a charter fishing boat licence from an existing licence holder - most are transferable.
 Contact NSW DPI Charter Fishing Licensing section on (02) 44247400 if you want to discuss this further.

 The law doesn't allow NSW DPI to issue new licences.
 New charter fishing boat licences have only been issued to people who were charter fishing boat operators before the introduction of the regulatory controls in the year 2000.
 Even these operators had to meet special criteria agreed between the Government and industry representatives.

-NSW DPI is working in close consultation with the Marine and Estuarine Recreational Charter Management Advisory Committee to develop rules to manage the charter fishing sector in NSW.
+NSW DPI is working in close consultation with the Charter Fishing New South Wales Working Group, CFNSW, to develop rules to manage the charter fishing sector in NSW.

-This Committee is made up of elected representatives of charter fishing boat operators, and representatives of broader recreational fishing, commercial fishing and conservation interests.
+This Committee is made up of representatives of charter fishing business operators.